emdann/HexamerBias/artificial_coverage/README.md

-#### ARTIFICIAL COVERAGE PROFILE
+## PREDICTED COVERAGE PROFILES FROM PRIMER BINDING
-From the template usage I want to make a IGV like coverage track based on density of coverage for every hexamer (C/T).
+From the template usage I want to make a IGV like coverage track based on density of coverage for every hexamer $\frac{C}{T})$.

 ## Contents
 * __artCov_primer_variation.py__: makes predicted coverage tracks for progressive changes of random primer compositions